asiasr06/UC-final-project/README.md

 # Future Work
 this is just a draft.
+Due to personal circumstances I couldn't do much.
 In the future I need to change the CV card to look more realistic and add more containers inside for each section of the CV.